Cozyx213/PLANT-CAPSTONE/README.md

 The **Plant Farm Logger** program is a powerful tool designed to help farmers keep detailed records of their farming activities.
 By simplifying the process of logging and tracking plant-related tasks, it enables farmers to make informed decisions.

-## How the Program Fulfills the Criteria (for Sir Jay Vince Serato)
-Inheritance
--   Crop has 3 subclasses, namely HerbCrop, RootCrop, and LeafCrop

-Abstraction
--   Interfaces are used for these different Crop Types, such as Prunable, Medicinal, and Subterranean

-Encapsulation
--   Already given

-Polymorphism
--   Used when creating/updating a crop through the cropfactory
--   Loading all existing crops from the .csv file

-File Handling
--   Used when loading users, crop beds, and crop logs into the program
--   These are stored in .csv files in /resources/csv

-Design Patterns
--   Singleton -- Utilized in the CropController
--   Factory -- Utilized in the CropFactory when updating/creating new crops

 ## Quick Start

 Follow these steps to build and run the project using the included scripts.